-Name of the Department Normal Time Collector/ADM / Ensure regular meetings of District Disaster Management Authority Emergency Officer Develop & update Disaster Management Plan, carry out Hazard analysis in the district Identify safe alternate routes to cyclone shelters.
-Keep a list of Contacts of EoCs, Nodal officer of different departments, Important stake holders, Village leaders, shelters List of Relief lines & storage places List & maintenance of SAR equipment Capacity building of stakeholders & volunteers Asses preparedness through Mock Drills for different disasters at district department, block & community level Adopt sustainable mitigation measures Integrate DM & DRR features in development programmes CDMO Disaster Management Plans & Safety plans for Hospitals Capacity building of Medical & Para Medical Staffs Assess preparedness through Mock Drills & familiar exercises Integrate department plans with plans with Village & Block Plans and development programmes Develop media partnership Develop capacity of hospitals with advance equipment, proper manning & disaster resilient infrastructures Stock piling of Life saving drugs/ORS packets/Halogen tablets on receipt of warning from the Collector/DCR Transmission of messages to all PHCs to stock medicines and keep the medical staff ready Disease surveillance and transmission of reports to the higher authorities on a daily basis.
+Name of the Department Normal Time Collector/ADM / Emergency Officer Ensure regular meetings of District Disaster Management Authority Develop &amp; update Disaster Management Plan, carry out Hazard analysis in the district Identify safe alternate routes to cyclone shelters.
+Keep a list of Contacts of EoCs, Nodal officer of different departments, Important stake holders, Village leaders, shelters List of Relief lines &amp; storage places List &amp; maintenance of SAR equipment Capacity building of stakeholders &amp; volunteers Asses preparedness through Mock Drills for different disasters at district department, block &amp; community level Adopt sustainable mitigation measures Integrate DM &amp; DRR features in development programmes CDMO Disaster Management Plans &amp; Safety plans for Hospitals Capacity building of Medical &amp; Para Medical Staffs Assess preparedness through Mock Drills &amp; familiar exercises Integrate department plans with plans with Village &amp; Block Plans and development programmes Develop media partnership Develop capacity of hospitals with advance equipment, proper manning &amp; disaster resilient infrastructures Stock piling of Life saving drugs/ORS packets/Halogen tablets on receipt of warning from the Collector/DCR Transmission of messages to all PHCs to stock medicines and keep the medical staff ready Disease surveillance and transmission of reports to the higher authorities on a daily basis.
 Vaccination.
 To obtain and transmit information on natural calamities from the DCR Advance inoculation programme in the flood/Cyclone prone areas.
 Ensuring distribution of areas of operation among the mobile team.
 Pre-distribution of basic medicines to the people who are likely to be affected Shifting the patients who are in critical situation to the District Hospital Awareness messages to stop the outbreak of epidemics Conducting mock drills